Education in Saudi Arabia: Private education

-In Saudi Arabia, private education is to be considered one of the elements supporting governmental education at all education levels.
+In Saudi Arabia, private education is one of the elements supporting governmental education at all education levels.
 The General Department for Private Education at the Ministry of Education supervises private schools for boys and private schools for girls and government provides private schools with free textbooks and an annual financial aid.
 Government also appoints and pays for a qualified director in every private school.

 According to UNESCO, in 2007, 48.9 percent of children enrolled in pre-primary schools, and 8.2 percent of children enrolled in primary school.
 As for the intermediate education, 6.4 percent of students enrolled in general programs were in private schools and 70.3 percent of students enrolled in technical and vocational programs were in private schools.
 As for the secondary education, 13.4 percent of students enrolled in general programs were in private schools and 61.6 percent of students enrolled in technical and vocational programs were in private schools.
 According to the World Bank, in 2004, 7.4 percent of students in tertiary education enrolled in private schools.

 Before 2018, a large number of private schools (including international and foreign ones) were run in rented villas or buildings in several cities of the country.
 In April 2004, Asharq Al-Awsat reported that the education ministry crafted a plan to get rid of schools functioning in rented buildings by 2011.
 Several columnists and parents frequently expressed their displeasure and grievances regarding schools being run in villas and often asked the Saudi education authorities implement stringent rules for the same.
 In May 2013, the education ministry updated rules and regulations for schools operating in leased villas, instructing institution's authorities to ensure the premises strictly adhere to the building code and added that building owners and real estate companies were required to obtain approval prior to renting the premises to schools.
 In September 2013, Arab News reported that around 35% of the schools in Saudi Arabia were being operated in villa-turned campus buildings.

-In June 2016, the education ministry led by Dr. Ahmed al-Issa stopped issuing licenses to private schools that didn't have infrastructure designed for educational purposes and asked investors and stakeholders to shift their schools to educational buildings by 2018.
-In 2017, the education ministry announced that it would be closing down all the schools operating in rented buildings in Saudi Arabia despite the two year deadline, prompting severe reactions from owners and investors which forced the ministry to review and subsequently rescind its decision.
+In June 2016, the education ministry led by Dr. Ahmed al-Issa stopped issuing licenses to private schools that did not have infrastructure designed for educational purposes and asked investors and stakeholders to shift their schools to educational buildings by 2018.
+In 2017, the education ministry announced that it would be closing down all the schools operating in rented buildings in Saudi Arabia despite the two-year deadline, prompting severe reactions from owners and investors which forced the ministry to review and subsequently rescind its decision.
 In May 2018, after reaching the deadline, the Saudi authorities closed down 113 schools across the country after they failed to shift their premises to buildings designed for educational purposes.